KxSystems/pykx/docs/user-guide/fundamentals/indexing.md

 ## An introduction to indexing within PyKX

-Indexing in q works differently than you may be used to, and that behaviour largely carries over into PyKX for indexing K objects.
+Indexing in q works differently than you may be used to, and that behavior largely carries over into PyKX for indexing K objects.
 For more information about how indexing in q works (and by extension, how indexing K objects in PyKX work), refer to the following sections of the q tutorial book [Q For Mortals](https://code.kx.com/q4m3/):

 - [Indexing](https://code.kx.com/q4m3/3_Lists/#34-indexing)
 - [Iterated Indexing and Indexing at Depth](https://code.kx.com/q4m3/3_Lists/#38-iterated-indexing-and-indexing-at-depth)